natenka/pyneng-book-en/docs/source/book/07_files/index.rst

   * section  `Modules <../11_modules/>`__ discusses how to work with modules (other Python scripts)

-This section deals with simple text files.
+This section covers simple text files.
 For example, Cisco configuration file.

 There are several aspects to working with files: